intmus/inttheory19-20/_12-reading-scores/a1-insttransandrange.md

 ### Terminology confusion

-Before going further, make sure that you can differentiate between *sounding* pitch, *concert* pitch, and *written* pitch.
+Before going further, please make sure that you understand the above definitions and usage for the terms *sounding* pitch, *concert* pitch, and *written* pitch.

 One of the most confusing elements of understanding transposing instruments is the use of key names to describe the instruments.
-If an instrument is "in B-flat" as described above, that implies that the instrument transposes.
-Unfortunately, this creates the possibility of confusing statements such as, "When an instrument in B-flat plays in B-flat, it is actually playing in A-flat concert."
-This ambiguity should be clarified by differentiating between the instrument's transposition and the key signature in which the piece is composed: "When an instrument [that reads] in B-flat plays [in the key signature] of B-flat [major], it is actually playing in [the key signature of] A-flat [major]."
+If an instrument is "in B-flat" as described above, that implies that the instrument reads parts that are written a M2 away from concert pitch.
+Unfortunately, this creates the possibility of confusing statements such as, "For a trumpet in B-flat, the key of A-flat is actually B-flat."
+This ambiguity should be clarified by differentiating between the instrument's transposition and the key signature in which the piece is composed: "For a trumpet [that sounds] in B-flat, the [concert key signature] of A-flat [major] is [written] as B-flat [major]."
 The language we use in this instance is clunky at best, inadequate at worst.
 It falls upon the musician to make sure that they are communicating clearly when it comes to transposing instruments.

 ### Non-transposing instruments (in C)